-What does good process look like for software procurement?
+What does good process look like when evaluating software vendors?

 Simply put, it’s one that relies on data, meets the needs of your business, and includes the input of various stakeholders who will use it.
 Following this best practice will reduce or eliminate bias.
 The selection process should be fully transparent, especially for any community funded purchases.

-A best practice software selection process contains four essential phases:
+A best practice software buying process contains four essential phases:

 1) Establishing Requirements

 This makes sure all requirements are collected and rated based on company wide needs.
 It is determined by asking users about their pain points, leveraging stored requirements libraries or other documents like past RFPs, or even reverse engineering concepts from the features of potential products.
 Once these requirements are collected, they should be ranked in importance for the business to create a unique requirements profile.

 A short list of vendors who meet the project’s basic requirements is gathered, based on how well they meet the established requirements.

 Next, this internal work is either compiled and vendors are engaged formally either through an RFP or RFI process, to respond.
 These responses should be collected, measured, and ranked against the organization’s needs.